nsfm/dualsense-ts/README.md

 #### In node.js

-`dualsense-ts` relies on `node-hid` as a peer dependency, so you'll need to add it to your project as well:
+`dualsense-ts` relies on `node-hid` as a peer dependency.
+You'll need to add it to your project as well:

 - `npm add node-hid`